TheBacktester/strategy/index.md

 The statistics show that the higher the risk is raised, the higher the average profits will be.
 So, if you try to make high profits, it is possible to lose money on your way, just to gain even more later the year.

 I provide three different strategies: One medium-risk, one low-risk and a very-low-risk. **I recommend you to either cash out your profits at the end of each month, or to use the compounded interest and only cash out at the end of a half year** (End of June and end of December).
 That means you have six different possibilities to use these strategies.
-If you really like to use compounded interest use the low risk strategy and cash out after a couple years.
+If you really like to use compounded interest use the very low risk strategy and cash out after a couple years.

 The tables show the money made during backtesting for every year back to 2015 and the average monthly results.
 Please be aware that some years are super strong (2015 and 2020), other years like 2019 are not that strong.
 Sometimes I don’t trade for an entire month, because no good situation occurred.
 This patience will be rewarded later.